shaloo/docs.arcana/docs/faq/faq_db.md

       To change the storage region setting for your application, you will need to delete the application from the dashboard and re-register it, selecting a different storage region during the registration process.

+-->

-## Access Settings
+## Wallet Settings

 ---

-??? an-faq "Will selecting a specific `Chain type` setting affect the fees I pay for using Auth SDK?"

-      No, the Chain type selection does not impact fees.
-It is simply an optional setting that allows us to gauge user preference for certain blockchain technologies.
-This information is used internally to prioritize the development and improvement of features within the Arcana Network Platform and the Auth SDK.
+??? an-faq "Why do I need to specify Wallet Website Domain setting?"

+      This is an optional setting for additional security.
+If specified, Arcana Network Auth subsystem uses this setting to restrict Arcana wallet from loading anywhere else other than the application website domain that a developer specifies. for restricting domains, the [frame-ancestor Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/web/http/headers/content-security-policy#frame-ancestors) is used.